fmxsh/npdf/README.md

 # NPDF - Neovim Plugin Development Framework

+Note: This repo name is named `npdf` because its a framework for neovim config and plugin development.
+On your local machine, name this root directory whatever you want, such as `nvim`.

 _NPDF_ is a modular Neovim configuration framework that uses the Lazy plugin manager.
 It is specifically built to support a plugin development environment.

 All actively developed plugins are placed in a dedicated directory (local), while third-party plugins reside in a separate directory (remote).